-Interpreting survey data is a multi-step process requiring significant human, technology, and financial resources.
-This investment pays off when teams are able to change directions, delight customers, and fix problems based on the information gained.
+Interpreting survey data is an important multi-step process requiring significant human, technology, and financial resources.
+This investment pays off when teams are able to change directions, delight customers, and fix problems based on the information gained from the results.

-The type of survey or question sets the direction for responses and for the resulting survey data.
-Understanding the options and what kind of perspectives they can reveal is critical to accurately interpreting the responses.
+The type of survey or question sets the direction for respondents and for the resulting survey data.
+Understanding the options and what kind of perspectives they can reveal is critical to accurately interpreting the responses to the questions.

 Types of Survey Questions

 Before beginning, review the survey’s goal and the type of survey questions selected.
 This will help when interpreting the results and determining next steps.
 The following are frequently used survey types, though many more options exist.

 NPS is a widely used survey question that provides insights on how happy customers are with a brand.
 The result is a number on a scale which answers the primary question “How likely are you to recommend [business or brand] to others in your social circle?”
 Thus the NPS reports how strong a brand’s word-of-mouth message is at a given time.

 Some NPS questions follow up with an open-ended comments box.
 This allows customers to explain or identify the factors that influenced their choice.
 These verbatim NPS comments can help organizations hone in on where their products or services are exceeding expectations and where things may be breaking down.

 Asking customers about how satisfied they are with the purchasing process and/or with products or services after they make a purchase can be helpful for businesses seeking to improve their customer journey.
 Questions include how satisfied the customer is with the experience, how happy they are with their purchase, and whether they’ve had any challenges getting the most out of their purchase.